-However, in compliance with the Supervisory Provisions, in order to attract new personnel, a one-off welcome bonus may be paid upon hiring.
-This type of bonuses is not subject to any requirement applicable to variable remuneration, including variable remuneration cap and pay-out schemes, if recognised in a single instalment (known as welcome bonus).
-It should be noted that the mentioned bonus can be assigned only once to the same staff member at Group level.
+However, in compliance with the Supervisory Provisions, in order to attract new personnel, it is possible to award:

+- a one-off welcome bonus, subject to a detailed assessment and analysis of market practices, which is not subject to any requirement applicable to variable remuneration, including variable remuneration cap and pay-out schemes, if awarded in a single instalment (known as welcome bonus).
+It should be noted that the mentioned bonus can be assigned only once to the same staff member at Group level; - a bonus as indemnification for the deferred variable remuneration reduced or cancelled by the previous employer due to termination of the contract.
+This type of bonus (buy-out) cannot, however, compensate new personnel for reductions or cancellations of remuneration due to malus or clawback mechanisms and is in any case subject to all the rules governing variable compensation, including those on variable remuneration cap and pay-out schemes.